Sumandora/MemoryManager/README.md

 ## Implementation

 The memory manager detects memory regions by parsing `/proc/[pid]/maps`.
 It maintains an internal layout of the memory regions.
-Reads and writes to protected memory are done through `/proc/[pid]/mem`, which works because of [magic](https://offlinemark.com/2021/05/12/an-obscure-quirk-of-proc/).
+Force reads and force writes to protected memory are done through `/proc/[pid]/mem`, which works because of [magic](https://offlinemark.com/2021/05/12/an-obscure-quirk-of-proc/).